callmevojtko/Recommended-Bets-By-Email-MLB/README.md

 # MLB Betting Recommendation Emailer
 Using a Linear Regression method, this machine learning model generates a recommended spread bet.
-The trustworthy The Odds API is used by the model to gather data from well-known sportsbooks like Fanduel, DraftKings, and Barstool.
+The Odds API is used by the model to gather data from well-known sportsbooks like Fanduel, DraftKings, and Barstool.

 More specifically, the model takes into account a number of important performance measures that are representative of a team's previous success for the current 2023 season like:
 > R: Runs,